jeffpar/pcjs.v1/devices/pcx86/machine/compaq/portable/vdu/128kb/debugger/README.md

     bus.inPort(0x0278,unknown) at F000:E5C1
     bus.inPort(0x0201,unknown) at F000:E605

-NOTE: The writes to port 3B9 is from code that initializes the Color Select (aka Overscan) register, which doesn't exist on an MDA; on a CGA, the port is 3D9.
+NOTE: The writes to port 3B9 are from code that initializes the Color Select (aka Overscan) register, which doesn't exist on an MDA; on a CGA, the port is 3D9.
 Similarly, MDA port 3BC corresponds to CGA port 3DC (Light Pen), but like 3B9, MDA ports 3BC and 3BD do not exist.

 One of things we see from the above programming patterns is that the ROM first writes 0x01 to the Mode register, then reprograms the CRTC, and finally writes 0x29 to the Mode register.

-Now let's look at how COMPAQ programs its VDU, when SW1 monitor switches, SW1[5] and SW1[6], are set to `10`:
+Now let's look at how COMPAQ programs its VDU, when SW1 monitor switches SW1[5] and SW1[6] are set to `00`, indicating a monochrome monitor:

     PCx86 v1.72.3
     Copyright © 2012-2018 Jeff Parsons <Jeff@pcjs.org>